Apurba-Nath-cpu/myinsta/README.md

 # myinsta
-This project i a replica of instagram
+This project is a replica of instagram.
+It is an android app.
+The file contains all the files related to it.